Retrolisthesis Explained: When a Vertebra Slips Backward on MRI

 - Central Canal Stenosis Grading: Mild, Moderate, Severe

-MRI reports use different language.
-The word “retrolisthesis” is only one part of the report.
+Reports use different language, and retrolisthesis is only one part of the picture.

 Mild retrolisthesis